Life convicts Amarmani Tripathi, wife released after 16 years in UP jail | Politics

 ''I submitted documents to all responsible persons telling them that between 2012 and 2023 he was not in jail.
 The government documents, which I have got through the state information commission, after a long fight, bear this out,'' Nidhi Shukla told PTI earlier in the day.

-She alleged that the Tripathis misled authorities to get a premature release.
+She also alleged that the Tripathis misled authorities to get a premature release.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)